-To achieve the detailed scenario, we realize a quasi-1D gas of ultracold bosons ($^{87}\mathrm{Rb}$ atoms) on an atom chip~\cite{atomchips}.
-The chip produces a highly elongated magnetic trap featuring a tight transverse confinement with trapping frequency $\omega_\perp = 2 \pi \times 1.38 \, \mathrm{kHz}$ and width $l_\perp = \sqrt{\hbar / m \omega_\perp} = 0.29 \, \mu\mathrm{m}$.
-The chemical potential of the gas is $\mu \approx 0.8 \, \hbar \omega_\perp$ while the interaction strength, characterized by the dimensionless Lieb-Liniger parameter $\gamma$~\cite{lieb1963exact}, is around 0.002 placing us fairly deep within the weakly interacting quasi-condensate regime.
+To achieve the scenario described above, we realize a quasi-1D gas of ultracold bosons ($^{87}\mathrm{Rb}$ atoms) on an atom chip~\cite{atomchips}.
+The chip produces a cigar-shaped magnetic trap featuring a tight transverse confinement with trapping frequency $\omega_\perp = 2 \pi \times 1.38 \, \mathrm{kHz}$ and width $l_\perp = \sqrt{\hbar / m \omega_\perp} = 0.29$~{\textmu}m.
+The chemical potential of the gas is $\mu \approx (0.8 - 1.1) \, \hbar \omega_\perp$ while the interaction strength, characterized by the dimensionless Lieb-Liniger parameter $\gamma$~\cite{lieb1963exact}, is around 0.002, placing us fairly deep within the weakly interacting quasi-condensate regime.
 The temperature of the gas can be adjusted by tuning the efficiency of the cooling and can be measured via the technique of density-ripples thermometry~\cite{PhysRevA.81.031610, PhysRevA.104.043305, https://doi.org/10.48550/arxiv.1908.00422}.
 Heating and atom losses are negligible.

-By using a digital mirror device (DMD) we can create an arbitrary dipole potential along the longitudinal axis of the trap~\cite{Tajik:19}.
-We superimpose two hard walls on the condensate, confining it to a region of $L = 80 \, \mu\mathrm{m}$.
-Between the walls we generate two different potentials: A flat potential and a sinusoidal potential shaped as a symmetric eigenmode of the box.
-Adjusting the amplitude of the sinusoidal potential allows us to address the corresponding condensate mode at different strengths.
-By initializing the system in one configuration and then rapidly switching to the other we realize a geometric quench instigating dynamics of the condensate (see Fig.~\ref{fig:quench_illustration}).
-Following the quench, we measure the density profile of the gas using absorption imaging after $2\,\mathrm{ms}$ of time of flight.
+Using a digital micro-mirror device (DMD) we can create a desired optical dipole potential along the longitudinal axis of the trap~\cite{Tajik:19}.
+We superpose two hard walls on the condensate, confining it to a region of $L = 80$~{\textmu}m.
+Between the walls we generate two different potentials: A flat potential and a cosine-shaped potential.
+Adjusting the amplitude of the cosine potential allows us to address the corresponding density mode at different strengths.
+By initializing the system in one configuration and then rapidly switching to the other we realize a geometric quench instigating the dynamics of the condensate (see Fig.~\ref{fig:quench_illustration}).
+Following the quench, we measure the dynamical evolution of the density profile of the gas using absorption imaging after $2\,\mathrm{ms}$ of time of flight.
 We denote the density profile averaged over multiple repetitions as $n(z,t)$.